top of page

 1. Books: Look for titles on trauma recovery, such as The Body Keeps the Score by Dr. Bessel van der Kolk.

-2. Organizations: The National Institute of Mental Health and Veterans Affairs offer educational materials for trauma survivors.
+2. Organizations: The National Institute of Mental Health, Veterans Affairs, and Chateau Health & Wellness offer educational materials for trauma survivors.

 3. Workshops and Online Courses: Trauma education programs can provide practical tools and coping strategies tailored to your experience.